David John Garland: Later life

-Upon his return to Queensland in 1920, Garland became rector of Ithaca and continued a diverse and illustrious career of community involvement, including presidency of the New Settlers’ League from 1926.
+Upon his return to Queensland in 1920, Garland became rector of Ithaca and continued a career of community involvement, including presidency of the New Settlers’ League from 1926.
 He was awarded an O.B.E. in 1934.

 From 1920 until 1930, Garland conducted Anzac Day ceremonies in Toowong Cemetery.
 In 1924, through his fund-raising efforts, a Cross of Sacrifice and Stone of Remembrance were placed in the cemetery.
 On Remembrance Day 1930, ANZAC Square in the Brisbane CBD was officially opened and the services at Toowong Cemetery were transferred to ANZAC Square.

 Garland died on 9 October 1939 and was buried on 10 October 1939 in Toowong Cemetery.

 Legacy

 The Canon Garland Memorial Society was established on 9 July 2013 at the Holy Trinity Anglican Church at Woolloongabba, Brisbane.
 The society seeks to honour David Garland's role during the Australian centenary commemorations of World War I.

 In November 2015, the Brisbane City Council officially opened a lawn garden called Canon Garland Place at Toowong Cemetery with a commemorative information board.
 Canon Garland Place is located where he held his Anzac Day services in the cemetery and behind The Cross of Sacrifice and Stone of Remembrance that were funded through Garland's fundraising activities.